Anybody seen The Joker? I’m gonna keep comin’ back until someone REMEMBERS seein’ The Joker.

 One thing is undeniable: he would have kicked ass as Batman.

 How ultimate of a Batman do you think Steven Seagal would have made?
-Let us know your thoughts in the comments or on our Facebook page!
+Let us know your thoughts in the comments!